Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

 The presence of the $\Delta(f,p)$ term yields a two-fold advantage.
 Not only is it a positive contribution to the final entropy, but it effectively constrains the probability distribution on the error terms to be close to the actual value of the observed probability distribution.
 While we still take a worst-case optimisation over distributions, we do it in a way that depends explicitly on the min-tradeoff function so that our optimisation is no longer independent of the actual statistics.
 By taking min-tradeoff functions that are tangent to some convex rate function, $\Delta(f,p)$ will grow to dominate the error terms if $q$ varies too far from the tangent point.
-To ensure convergence of the minimisation to a globally optimal point and hence a true lower bound in \eqref{eq:infimum_bound}, we show that computing the infimum is a convex optimisation problem.
+To ensure convergence of the minimisation to a globally optimal point and hence a true lower bound in~\eqref{eq:infimum_bound}, we show that, given certain conditions, computing the infimum is a convex optimisation problem.
+In Section~\ref{sec:Nonlocalgames}, we show that these conditions are applicable to device-independent cryptography with non-local games.